Corybas cryptanthus

-Corybas cryptanthus, commonly known as the hidden spider orchid or icky, is a species of terrestrial orchid endemic to New Zealand.
+Corybas cryptanthus, commonly known as hidden spider orchid or icky, is a species of terrestrial orchid endemic to New Zealand.
 It has no obvious leaves and the mostly white flower is usually buried in leaf litter.
 The plant is usually only detected by its fruiting capsule which is borne on a stem which elongates up to 280 mm high.

 Description

 Corybas cryptanthus is a terrestrial, perennial, saprophytic, herb with its leaves reduced to tiny triangular scales on horizontal rhizoids buried in leaf litter.
 There is a single more or transparent whitish to pinkish flower with red or purple streaks.
 Its dorsal sepal is 10–14 mm long and lance-shaped.
 The lateral sepals and petals are thread-like, the lateral sepals longer than the petals and often appear above the leaf litter.
 The labellum is up to 15 mm long with its end covered with many branched lobes covered with tiny cilia.
 Flowering occurs from June to October following which the flowering stem elongates greatly, with the fruiting capsule on the end up to 280 mm above the litter layer.